Bio

 Jimmy has ALWAYS tried to have his finger on the pulse, keeping an eye on current trends and making use of the latest technology.

-He was an early adopter of both MySpace (which launched in 2003) and shortly after what was then called Twitter and currently has social accounts on Facebook, Instagram, X, TikTok, Threads and YouTube (links all on Menu page here).
+He was an early adopter of both MySpace (which launched in 2003) and shortly after moved to what was then called Twitter and currently has social accounts on Facebook, Instagram, X, TikTok, Threads and YouTube (links all on Menu page here).

 Not everything listed in this section is groundbreaking stuff on its own – but his overall approach is fairly unique, within the comedy world, in how adaptable he is to changing trends and sweating the available technology.
 He likes to push himself out of his comfort zone and is happy to feel “imposter syndrome”.